 Whilst I am a big fan of the British Airways air hosts and hostesses, these stewards are underpaid and do not appear to have received much-upgraded training suitable for a First Class cabin.

 Don’t get me wrong.
-The crew are good but no better than you would expect from a crew in a Business Class cabin.
+The crew is good but no better than you would expect from a crew in a Business Class cabin.
 In fact, on the last Business Class flight I flew on BA back from Sydney to London, the cabin crew kept forgetting to serve my father.
-He as in one of the middle seats of 4 in the centre of the cabin and the staff didn’t give him his meals.
+He was in one of the middle seats of 4 in the center of the cabin, and the staff didn’t give him his meals.
 When he chased them for the food, they bought him Premium Economy food as they had run out of the Business Class meals.

-This kind of “ignoring” won’t happen in First as there are less seats to serve.
-You also won’t suffer the horror of a double middle seat in that you find in The pilots are always great on BA but you get the same pilot in Economy as Furst so this is not a reason to book First!
+This kind of “ignoring” won’t happen in First as there are fewer seats to serve.
+No double middle seat horror.
+The pilots are always great on BA, but you get the same pilot in Economy as First, so this is not a reason to book First!

-An energising fruit smoothie of pineapple and ginger
+- An energizing fruit smoothie of pineapple and ginger

-Bircher muesli with strawberry, apricot and prune (a personal favourite!)
+- Bircher muesli with strawberry, apricot, and prune (a personal favorite)

-There is nothing wrong with the British Airways food but it just isn’t that great.
+There is nothing wrong with British Airways food, but it just isn’t that great.
 There is no WOW factor.
-Add to this that there isn’t always a choice of meals left on the trolley, so make sure you pre-order or the airline may run out of your preferred meal choice in First.
+Add to this that there isn’t always a choice of meals left on the trolley, so make sure you pre-order, or the airline may run out of your preferred meal choice in First.
 I find this unacceptable for First Class.

 It would be a solid business class offering.
-Staff are willing to serve you your meal whenever you’d like, but there aren’t significant midflight snack offerings so this functional meal service feels much like an assembly line.
+Staff is willing to serve you your meal whenever you’d like, but there aren’t significant midflight snack offerings, so this functional meal service feels much like an assembly line.

 First Class Seat Review On The BA A380

 The seat itself is spacious, with a generous pitch of 78 inches (198 cm) and a width of 22 inches (56 cm).
 It features a dark, leather-stitched upholstery.
-In front of the seat, there’s an adjustable ottoman which can be used as part of the flat-bed or as an extra seat to dine with someone else.
-The entertainment screen is located above the ottoman and swings out from the suite’s side wall.
+An adjustable ottoman in front of the seat can be used as part of the flatbed or as an extra seat to dine with someone else.
+The entertainment screen is located above the ottoman and swings out from the suite’s sidewall.
 That same seat wall also holds a cabinet opening to the aisle where you can hang a coat and store your shoes.

-So yes the seat is good, but when compared to the Etihad First Class Apartment or Emirates in First Class, well there is simply no a comparison at all.
+So yes, the seat is good, but when compared to the Etihad First Class Apartment or Emirates in First Class, well, there is simply no comparison at all.
 British Airways First is more like a Business Class offering!

 Is The Seat Any Good?

-It is worth noting that the Best First Class seat on the BA A380 for solo travellers are the window seats, while companions should choose the middle seats.
-You don’t have to worry though about ending up as a solo traveller in one of the paired, middle seats as there is a divider between these middle seats which can be raised once the flight has commenced.
+It is worth noting that the Best First Class seat on the BA A380 for solo travelers are the window seats, while companions should choose the middle seats.
+You don’t have to worry about ending up as a solo traveler in one of the paired middle seats as there is a divider between these middle seats, which can be raised once the flight has commenced.